merenlab/merenlab.org/_posts/anvio/2016-02-27-the-anvio-interactive-interface.md

 * **Zoom in, zoom out, and center** the display.
 * **Download your display as an SVG file**.

+{:.notice}
+See the post "[Working with SVG files anvi'o generate]({% post_url anvio/2016-10-27-high-resolution-figures %})" for tips about how to work with large SVG files using Inkscape.

 ### 2.2.1 Layers tab

 Through the layers tab you can,